Kirkcudbright Parish Church

 About our Church by Reverend Douglas Irving, Parish Minister

-I am Douglas Irving and have been Parish Minister here for fifteen years, following fourteen years in my first charge - Kilbirnie: Auld Kirk in North Ayrshire.
+I am Douglas Irving and have been Parish Minister here for sixteen years, following fourteen years in my first charge - Kilbirnie: Auld Kirk in North Ayrshire.
 I lead a progressive congregation with a passion for the very special and vibrant community of Kirkcudbright which we seek to serve in Christ’s Name.
 I seek to encourage each member of our congregation to put God-given talent to use that God’s Rule might be established among us.
 We seek to be full partners with other community groups within our town.
 In particular, we work closely with our sister congregations here under the banner of Kirkcudbright Churches Together.

 It’s my privilege as Parish Minister to extend an invitation to you to join us as opportunity affords you.